Relief. Compassion. Action.

 This year, after reviewing submissions from a pool of 21 extremely worthy candidates using the RCA’s online application process, the members deliberated at length to select eleven charities that align with our mission of assisting Los Angeles women in need and their children.
 The grantees are: Alcoholism Center for Women, Alexandria House, Families & Criminal Justice, Good Shepherd Center for Homeless Women and Children (Farley House), House of Ruth, Jewish Family Service/Hope Transitional, St. Barnabas Senior Services Women’s Emergency Fund, The Teen Project, Treasures Ministries, WeSPARK Cancer Support Center, and Women Crowned in Glory/Safe Passage.

-Membership in the RCA is open to all Ebell members for the modest sum of $12 a year.
+Membership in the RCA is open to all Ebell members for the modest sum of $12 a year, and we invite you to join us in helping to protect our endowment and choose our next grant recipients.
 Members meet once a month, on the second Monday of the month.
-In addition, the Ebell Social Services Committee works side by side with the RCA to provide volunteer and material assistance to the charities it supports, in keeping with RCA’s motto: “Relief, Compassion, and Action.”
+You also may choose to join the Ebell Social Services Committee, which works side by side with the RCA to provide volunteer and material assistance to the charities it supports, in keeping with RCA’s motto: “Relief, Compassion, and Action.”

 Join us today!
 It’s a great way to become involved in both the Ebell community and the larger one outside our walls.
 Please contact Randi Jones, RCA Director, at firstname.lastname@example.org for more information.